TinyTapeout/tinytapeout_www/content/guides/template_to_gds/template_to_gds.md

 ---
-title: 'GDS File Creation from Template'.
+title: 'GDS File Creation from Template'
-linkTitle: 'Create GDS Files With Our Github Template'.
+linkTitle: 'Create GDS Files With Our Github Template'
-description: 'The detailed procedure to get GDS from a wokwi template repo'.
+description: 'The detailed procedure to get GDS from a wokwi template repo'
 weight: 60
 ---